-Acceptability of Carraguard vaginal gel use among Thai couples
+Acceptability of Carraguard vaginal gel use among Thai couples (HTML)

 Whitehead,Sara J.; Kilmarx,Peter H.; Blanchard,Kelly; Manopaiboon,Chomnad; Chaikummao,Supaporn; Friedland,Barbara A.; Achalapong,Jullapong; Wankrairoj,Mayuree; Mock,Philip A.; Thanprasertsuk,Sombat; Tappero,Jordan W.

 Publication date: 2006

 To evaluate the acceptability of candidate microbicide Carraguard among couples participating in a safety trial.